-28 Comment to Article 9: For Team Sports, any awards received by individual players will be Disqualified.
+&lt;sup>30 Comment to Article 9: For Team Sports, any awards received by individual players will be Disqualified.
 However, Disqualification of the team will be as provided in Article 11.
 In sports which are not Team Sports but where awards are given to teams, Disqualification or other disciplinary action against the team when one or more team members have committed an anti-doping rule violation shall be as provided in the applicable rules of the international federation.

-ARTICLE 10 SANCTIONS ON INDIVIDUALS29
+ARTICLE 10 SANCTIONS ON INDIVIDUALS

-10.1 Disqualification of results in the Event during which an anti-doping rule violation occurs30
+10.1 Disqualification of results in the Event during which an anti-doping rule violation occurs